How to Spend 1 Incredible Day in Himeji, Japan

 Where to Eat in Himeji

-Instead, we went to Spice Suehiro which is an adorable curry shop.
-Opened in 2015, Spice Suehiro has a limited menu and offers three types of curry a day.
-During our visit, there was chicken, shrimp curry, and tofu with lentils.
+Opened in 2015, Spice Suehiro is a cozy place with has a limited menu.
+It offers three types of curry a day.
 You can do a half-half plate for any two flavors.
-The menu is in Japanese but the servers are helpful with explaining what each item is.
+The menu is in Japanese, but the servers are helpful with explaining what each item is.

+During our visit, there was chicken curry, shrimp curry, and tofu with lentils (vegetarian option).
 While this place doesn’t serve traditional Japanese curry, the flavors are spot on.
-The chicken curry and vegetarian curry had Indian spices while the shrimp curry had Thai flavors.
+The chicken curry and vegetarian curry had Indian spices, while the shrimp curry had Thai flavors.

 Check out Spice Suehiro as a place to eat in Himeji, Japan.
 They sere delicious curries.